pyauth/python-pkcs11/README.rst

     python setup.py build

-Assuming your PKCS#11 library is set as `PKCS_MODULE` and contains a token named `DEMO`:
+Assuming your PKCS#11 library is set as `PKCS11_MODULE` and contains a token named `DEMO`:

 AES